 Listen to Your Body

 The most important piece of advice is to listen to your body.
-If you experience any unusual symptoms during or after exercise, such as dizziness, chest pain, or shortness of breath, stop immediately and seek medical attention.
+On the flip side, if you experience any unusual symptoms during or after exercise, such as dizziness, chest pain, or shortness of breath, stop immediately and seek medical attention.
 Even if you feel fine, be mindful of your energy levels and avoid pushing yourself beyond your limits.

 Prioritize Rest and Recovery